IAmThermite/TF2Frags-stream/README.md

 ### The Twitch bot

 Commands are as follows: (text in square braces is optional)
-- `!skip` -> skips the current clip and plays the next one
+- `!skip` -> skips the current clip and plays the next one, requires 1 other approval
 - `!report [previous]` -> flags the current clip or the previous clip (`!report previous`) and skips if necessary
 - `!help`/`!commands` -> shows the available commands
 - `!upload` -> shows location to upload clips
+- `!clip [previous]` -> gets current clip information
+- `!vote [url]` -> vote for a clip to be played next, requires 2 other approvals

+Mod commands:
+- `!restartClip` -> restarts the browser source in OBS
+- `!randomise [restart?]` -> randomise order of clips, if restart is true it will reload the browser, effectively skipping the current clip

 Broadcaster commands:
 - `!endStream` -> ends the stream (node process is kept alive)
 - `!startStream` - > starts the stream

-Mod commands:
-- `!restartClip` -> restarts the browser source in OBS
-- `!randomise [restart?]` -> randomise order of clips, if restart is true it will reload the browser, effectively skipping

-### Limitations

-Due to the way Twitch handles clips, there is no way that they can be controlled like the YouTube videos can be controlled.
-They are dissimilar from regular twitch vods (for some reason!) so cannot be controlled as precicely as YouTube clips.
-There is a 30 sec max time on Twitch clips and then the next clip will be loaded regardless of whether it is actually finished or not (default clips duration is 28sec).
-YouTube videos must be [embedable](https://support.google.com/youtube/answer/171780?hl=en) (on by default) as well.

 ### Known Bugs